xy7313/leetcode-easy-medium/README.md

 Let's say if we have [1, 2, 3, 4] and currently we have 3 arithmetic slices (curr is 2).
 We are going to add 5 to our arithmetic sequence.
 So that we will have curr new slices (curr is 3), which is [3, 4, 5], [2, 3, 4, 5] and [1, 2, 3, 4, 5].
 Now, the total valid arithmetic slices is 3 + curr = 6.
 That's exactly the same as sum += curr.

 ####406.
 Queue Reconstruction by Height
 题目大意：Suppose you have a random list of people standing in a queue.
 Each person is described by a pair of integers (h, k), where h is the height of the person and k is the number of people in front of this person who have a height greater than or equal to h.
-Write an algorithm to reconstruct the queue.
+Write an algorithm to reconstruct the queue. tag: Greedy
 >ex:
 Input:
 [[7,0], [4,4], [7,1], [5,0], [6,1], [5,2]]